 - Uterine Cancer

-- Ovarian Cancer (Endometrioid Ovarian Cancer, Serous Ovarian Cancer, Mucinous Ovarian Cancer, Clear Cell Ovarian Cancer, Undifferentiated Ovarian Cancer).
-You’ll also qualify if you’re unsure of the type.
+- Ovarian Cancer (Endometrioid Ovarian Cancer, Serous Ovarian Cancer, Mucinous Ovarian Cancer, Clear Cell Ovarian Cancer, Undifferentiated Ovarian Cancer)

 - If diagnosed with Uterine or Ovarian Cancer, the age of the plaintiff must be under 60 at the time of diagnosis